-Rolleston Industrial Developments Limited (RIDL) owns land at Maddisons Road, adjacent to the IPort industrial area at Rolleston and wishes to have the land rezoned to Business 2A (B2A), consistent with the adjoining land to the south and the west.
-At this stage there are no particular activities committed to utilize the site, but rather RIDL wishes to create the opportunity for industrial activities consistent with the provisions of the Selwyn District Council's B2A provisions which allow for a range of industrial activities, service stations and trade suppliers with limited residential and retail activity which is related to industrial uses.
-I also understand an extension of the LPC Midland Port is possible.
-The site has a total area of 27 ha and it is proposed that the area covered by these types of activities will be up to 25 ha.
+- 1.1 Two Chain Road Limited (TCRL) have under contract the majority of the land at 7 to 183 Two Chain Road, adjacent to the Main South Rail Line and State Highway 1 at Rolleston and wishes to have the land rezoned from Rural Inner Plains to General Business 2A (B2A).
+At this stage there are no particular activities identified to utilize the site, but rather TCRL wishes to create the opportunity for a range of industrial activities consistent with the provisions of the Selwyn District Council's B2A provisions which allow for a range of industrial activities, service stations and trade suppliers with limited residential and retail activity which is related to industrial uses.
+The site has a total area of 98.33 ha and it is proposed that the area covered by these types of activities will be approximately 73.75ha (removing approximately 24.58ha 25% of land area for infrastructure requirements roads, etc). - 1.2 Because the site is adjacent to the Main South Rail Line one possibility is for the site to be developed as a rail hub for logistics/manufacturing/industrial-type businesses, providing opportunity for businesses locating on the site to directly access the South Island rail network via a number of proposed rail sidings to be constructed on the site.